A Note on the Woods

 [African Blackwood or Grenadilla]

-African Blackwood, a rosewood from the savanna regions of eastern Africa (the majority comes from Tanzania) can be seen as a declining resource.
+African Blackwood, a rosewood from the savanna regions of eastern Africa (the majority comes from Tanzania and Mozambique) can be seen as a declining resource.
 The tree is hardly endangered - just the larger sized trees that yield highest quality instrument wood - the bulk of which heads to the big clarinet manufacturers.
 Some instrument makers of clarinets and wooden Boehm flutes, will refer to African Blackwood as Grenadilla.

 [Mopane]